 The diagrams on the top half of the window show the current vertical cross section of the road at the start and end chainage locations.

-Specify the chainage range over which the vertical change should occur.
-You can use the Pick... buttons to select the start and end chainages straight off the drawing.
+You can use the Pick... buttons to select the chainages straight off the drawing.

-On a standard road that falls from the centre outwards to the channel, the crossfall is a positive value (for example, 1:40).
-To change to super-elevation a negative value can be given (for example, 1:-40).
+To create a road which falls from the centre outwards to the channel, i.e. a cambered road, a positive gradient can be set (for example, 1:40).
+To change to super-elevation a negative gradient can be given (for example, 1:-40).

 The diagrams in the top half of the window show the cross section of the road before and after the crossfall change.